Pullad: Demographics

 Koipuram village has higher literacy rate compared to Kerala.
 In 2011, literacy rate of Koipuram village was 97.31% compared to 94.00% of Kerala.
 In Koipuram Male literacy stands at 97.57% while female literacy rate was 97.09%.

+Points of interest

+Maramon, known as "Asia's largest Christian gathering", the Maramon convention takes place near Pullad on the banks of Pamba river.
+Pullad is famous for its long and rich tradition in "Padayani".
+There is also Padinjattethil temple in Pullad.
+Pullad is also known for its tapioca farming (known as "Pulladan Kappa").